 James joined the Air Force in 1995, having always been drawn to the sense of camaraderie portrayed in popular culture.
 Originally, he only anticipated staying in the military for four years.

 Meanwhile, James felt a kindred connection with his fellow soldiers and, suddenly, everything changed.
-Feeling part of something much bigger than himself, James choose to stay inlisted and was, eventually, deployed to Kuwait, Iraq, and Afghanistan.
+Feeling part of something much bigger than himself, James chose to stay enlisted and was, eventually, deployed to Kuwait, Iraq, and Afghanistan.

 The Transition Was Challenging